-The original church was erected as an orientated, aisleless building, on a rectangular plan, with a narrower chancel, straight ended from the east.
-In the 16th century, a sacristy was added to it from the north and a four-sided tower on the west side, located slightly asymmetrically, with a slight shift to the south.
-The nave and the lower chancel were covered with separate gable roofs, and the northern outbuilding was covered with an extended roof of the chancel.
+The original church was erected as an orientated building, consisting of a single nave on a rectangular plan (14.4 x 9.5 meters), to which a chancel (7.4 x 5.4 meters) was added to the east, also erected on a rectangular plan.
+In the 16th century, a sacristy was added to it from the north and a four-sided tower on the west side of the nave, located slightly asymmetrically, with a slight shift to the south.
+The nave and the lower chancel were covered with separate gable roofs, and the northern annex was covered with an extended roof of the chancel.

 Pilch J., Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, Warszawa 2012.